pcdworks/website-ng/content/about.md

 approach that involves constant testing, refinement, and communication.
-This cycle of gaining knowledge through iterative research, experimentation, and discovery results in learning, which we apply to reduce risk; it's a proven methodology that breaks down a complex problem, prioritizes next steps, and increases your likelihood of success.
+This cycle of gaining knowledge through iterative research, experimentation, and discovery results in learning which informs knowledge, which we apply to reduce risk; it's a proven methodology that breaks down a complex problem, prioritizes next steps, and increases your likelihood of success.

 Here's what you can expect when you work with us.